jasielmacedo/open-browser/README.md

 ### Development Guidelines

 1. Fork the repository
+2. Clone your fork: `git clone https://github.com/your-username/browser-llm.git`
+3. Install dependencies: `npm install` (this will download Ollama binaries automatically)
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+4. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+5. Make your changes
-4. Run linting and formatting: `npm run lint:fix && npm run format`
+6. Run linting and formatting: `npm run lint:fix && npm run format`
-5. Commit your changes with a descriptive message
+7. Commit your changes with a descriptive message
-6. Push to your branch (`git push origin feature/amazing-feature`)
+8. Push to your branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request
+9. Open a Pull Request

+**Note:** The `resources/bin/` directory is excluded from git.
+Contributors will automatically download Ollama binaries when running `npm install`.

 The project uses:

 - **ESLint** for code linting
 - **Prettier** for code formatting
 - **Husky** for pre-commit hooks